 "Choose one of the given scenarios.
 Think about how the conflict and/or characters of the story change based on the new setting."

-Display slide 6.
 Have students write their thoughts in a writer's notebook or a blank sheet of paper.
-Students should share with each other using the Elbow Partner strategy.
-Ask for any volunteers to share with the class.
+Students should share their thoughts with each other using the Elbow Partner strategy.
+Ask for volunteers to share with the class.